andrew1024/scapy-lab/lab.md

     return a + b + c
 ```

-And use it as the callback function for `do_something()` then Python raises an exception:
+And use it as the callback function for `do_something()` then Python will raise an exception:

 ```python
 >>> do_something(bad_func, 3, 4)